JFincher42/PokemonLab/README.md

 ## Introduction:
 The objective of this assignment is to create a text-based game (based on Pokemon), where the user creates set of Pokemon to battle against the computer’s Pokemon.
 This project will contain multiple different classes representing different Pokemon, a Player class to manage the players, a Battle Class that manages the game, and a simple main() to kick things off.
 Each are described below.

-* `PokemonBase` Class - 10 points
+* 10 points: `PokemonBase` class
-* `PokemonType` class - 10 points
+* 10 points: `PokemonType` class
   * extends `PokemonBase` class
-* `Pokemon` Characters class - 10 points
+* 10 points: `Pokemon` Characters class
   * extends `PokemonType` class
-* `Player` Class - 10	points
+* 10 points: `Player` Class
-* `BattleGround` Class and Final Game - 10 points
+* 10 points: `BattleGround` Class and Final Game
-* Overall Style Points - 25	points
+* 25 points: Overall Style Points:
-  * Good comments - 5 points
+  * 5 points: Good comments
-  * Indentation - 5 points
+  * 5 points: Indentation
-  * Descriptive variable names - 5 points
+  * 5 points: Descriptive variable names
-  * Code reuse - 5 points
+  * 5 points: Code reuse
-  * Smart algorithm - 5 points
+  * 5 points: Smart algorithm

 Total - 75 points
 Extra Credit - 25 points

 ## Class Hierarchy
 The classes are arranged as follows: